GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-flexible/index.md

         mysql -h 127.0.0.1 -u root -p -e "CREATE DATABASE laravel;"

 1. Run the database migrations for Laravel.
-This can be done by setting your parameters in `.env` or by passing them in as environment variables.
-Be sure to replace `YOUR_DB_PASSWORD` below with the root password you configured:
+This can be done locally by setting your parameters in `.env` or by passing them in as environment variables.
+Be sure to replace `YOUR_DB_PASSWORD` below with the root password you
+  configured:

         # create a migration for the session table
         php artisan session:table